 The internship is for senior Exercise Science majors to gain practical experience with cooperating healthcare facilities, corporations, health clubs, or athletic teams.
 All internships will continue for one academic semester for at least ten weeks.
 Students will engage with program development and continuation throughout the course of their experience.
 In addition, students will engage in reflective and engaging course experience to help enhance their internship experience.
-The student must submit a written internship request to the Program Director and the request must be approved by the advisor, program director, and the department chair before formal application to the cooperation agencies is initiated.
+The student must submit a written internship request to the Program Director and the request must be approved by the advisor, program director, department chair, and university before formal application to cooperating agencies is initiated.
 Interns will keep an hour log and journal of experiences evaluating their experiences.
 Fall